FAQs

 6

-Lessons are conducted out of KSPK (Spanish Fork) and KSVR (West Jordan) using a rented training aircraft.
+Lessons are conducted out of KSPK (Spanish Fork) and KSVR (West Jordan) rental aircraft.

 2–3 times per week is ideal for steady progress and keeping skills sharp.